-Even when outdoor temperatures start to plummet, people can typically rely on more comfortable conditions in their homes.
+Even when outdoor temperatures start to plummet, people can generally depend on cozier conditions in their homes.
 So, it’s all the more frustrating when winter manages to sneak inside and cause trouble.
 A particularly frustrating problem is when the pipes of your plumbing system freeze up.
-Handling frozen pipes can range from inconvenient to a widespread, expensive mess.
+Handling frozen pipes can range from inconvenient to a widespread, costly mess.

-Many people prefer to call their plumber to handle frozen pipes, and that’s never a bad idea.
+Many people prefer to call their plumber to take care of frozen pipes, and that’s never a bad idea.
 But you can also thaw them out yourself with just a few items from around the house.
-To help you resolve this annoying plumbing problem, here’s a step-by-step guide for thawing frozen pipes.
+To help you resolve this irritating plumbing problem, here’s a step-by-step guide for thawing frozen pipes.

 The first and sometimes most time-consuming step is locating the frozen pipes.
-Turning on all your faucets might help you narrow down possible locations.
+Turning on all your faucets may help you narrow down likely locations.
 If one faucet isn’t running, you can follow those specific plumbing lines and hopefully find the frozen pipes.
-The pipes themselves might not be obvious to spot unless ice is visibly covering them.
+The pipes themselves might not be obvious to spot unless ice is visibly forming around them.

-Instead, you can move your hands along the plumbing until you feel a sudden drop in temperature.
-Once you’ve found where the plumbing is coldest, you’ve probably found the frozen pipes.
+Instead, you can run your hands along the plumbing until you pick up on a sudden drop in temperature.
+Once you’ve found where the plumbing is coldest, you’ve likely found the frozen pipes.

 This method won’t work if every faucet isn’t running.
-You’ll want to check the main water line at this point as it’s the source of your home’s water supply.
-Every set of plumbing lines will eventually lead back to the water main.
-You’ll likely find yours in the basement or crawlspace.
+You’ll need to check the main water line at this point as it’s the source of your home’s water supply.
+Each set of plumbing lines will eventually lead back to the water main.
+You’ll probably find yours in the basement or crawlspace.
 But if your home doesn’t have either of those things, check near the water heater or in the garage next.
-If you still can’t find it, go and find your home’s water meter on an exterior wall, as the main line can often be found on the other side.
+If you still can’t find it, locate your home’s water meter on an exterior wall, as the main line can often be found on the other side.

 Once the plumbing is drained of water, it’s time to begin the thawing process.
 Gather a few things before you begin:

-You don’t want to heat up the pipes too fast, as that could damage your plumbing.
-Depending on your heat source, prioritize the edges of the frozen area.
+You don’t want to heat up the pipes too fast, as that might damage your plumbing.
+Depending on your heat source, focus on the edges of the frozen area.
 This keeps the process slow and consistent.
-Also, do your best to heat the pipes closest to the nearest kitchen or bathroom faucet.
-If any steam or water is produced by the heating process, it’ll head in that direction.
+Also, try to heat the pipes closest to the nearest kitchen or bathroom faucet.
+If any steam or water is produced by the heating process, it’ll escape in that direction.

-Slowly inch your way along the pipe, heating sections one at a time.
-Some homeowners will also turn up their thermostats, using the warmer air to evenly thaw all the pipes at once.
-As long as this is done slowly, it shouldn’t be a problem.
-With some luck, you’ll have successfully thawed your frozen pipes.
-But there’s one more step to take care of.
+Carefully inch your way along the pipe, heating sections one at a time.
+Some homeowners choose to turn up their thermostats, using the warmer air to evenly thaw all the pipes at once.
+As long as this is done slowly, it shouldn’t cause a problem.
+With a bit of luck, you’ll have successfully thawed your frozen pipes.
+But there’s one more step to complete.

-Head back to the water main.
+Return to the water main.
 Open the supply line, but only a little.
-This delivers enough water to check for leaks without leaving a mess.
+This delivers enough water to check for leaks without making a mess.
 A leak should be fairly obvious to find, and you should shut the water main off again if you do.
-At this point, it’s probably best to contact a plumber.
-They’ll have the tools and experience to repair the damage, including replacing the broken pipes.
+At this point, it’s probably best to call for a plumber.
+They’ll have the tools and experience to take care of the damage, including replacing the broken pipes.

 If there’s not a leak, however, you can open the main water line the rest of the way before getting to all the faucets.

-Sometimes thawing out frozen pipes is a little more complex.
+Sometimes thawing out frozen pipes is a little more difficult.
 Let’s go over some of the most likely complications and what you can do to work around them.

 How long should it take to drain a frozen pipe?

-30 to 45 minutes is a good rule of thumb, with more severe icing requiring more time.
-Don’t try to speed the process up with more heat as this can damage the plumbing and make the problem worse.
+30 to 45 minutes is a good average, with more serious icing requiring added time.
+Don’t try to speed the process up with more heat as this might damage the plumbing and make the problem worse.

 What should I do if a pipe bursts or leaks?

-Without the correct tools and experience, it’s smarter to reach out to a trusted plumber in Albany.
-Not only can they repair things more quickly and effectively, but they’ll have a better chance of recognizing if other plumbing problems are nearby.
+Without the proper tools and experience, it’s better to reach out to a trusted plumber in the U.S..
+Not only can they repair things more quickly and effectively, but they’ll have a better chance of noticing if other plumbing problems are nearby.

 How can I reach frozen pipes if they’re behind walls?

-A lot of your plumbing is installed behind walls, making them somewhat tricky to thaw out.
-Heating the closest accessible area could work, or you could try heating the section of the wall closest to the frozen pipes.
+A lot of your plumbing is installed behind walls, making them particularly tricky to thaw out.
+Heating the nearest accessible area may work, or you could try heating the section of the wall closest to the frozen pipes.
 Heat lamps and your thermostat will be the best options.
-If these don’t work, you could have to pop out a section of the wall to get close enough to start the thawing process.
+If these don’t work, you could have to take out a section of the wall to get close enough to begin the thawing process.

 If you stick to these steps, you’ll either stop pipes from freezing or have a straightforward way of thawing them out.
-If you’d prefer to leave the work to a professional, call your nearest plumber in Albany.
+If you’d rather leave the work to a professional, call your nearest plumber in the U.S..
 They’ll make sure your plumbing is taken care of safely.